shivamCode0/ngram/README.md

 ## About the Model

 This is my own implementation based on the bigram model, but configurable to use n previous tokens.
 The model has a second hyperparameter $n \ge 3$ which is the number of tokens the model will look at.
 First, it vectorizes the tokens using an embedding.
-Next, it concatenates all $n$ embeddings into a vector of size $n \times \textrm{embedding\_size}$.
+Next, it concatenates all $n$ embeddings into a vector of size $n \ \times$ $`\text{embedding\_size}`$.
 Next, it is passed through an intermediate fully-connected linear layer followed by ReLU activation and $0.2$ dropout.
 Finally, it is then passed through a linear fully-connected layer to get the logits.
 This model is trained on the [Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt) dataset, however it can be trained on any text dataset.

 ### Model Architecture: